ojitha/ojitha.github.io/_posts/2022-11-19-AdvancedBash.md

 ## Command Groups
-Evaluate list of commands in a subshell use `(...)`.
+Evaluate the list of commands in a subshell using `(...)`.
->NOTE: To evaluate list of commands in the current shell use `{ list; }`.
+>NOTE: To evaluate a list of commands in the current shell, use `{ list; }`.
 Here the spaces next to the curly braces and trailing semicolon are compulsory.

 ```bash